haomo-ai/OverlapTransformer/README.md

 python viz_kitti.py
 ```

-We also provide a visualization demo for Haomo dataset To be provided (Fig. 1).
+We also provide a visualization demo for Haomo dataset after Haomo dataset is released (Fig. 1).
 Please download the [descriptors](https://drive.google.com/file/d/13btLQiUokuSHYx229WxtcHGw49-oxmX2/view?usp=sharing) of database (sequence 1-1 of Haomo dataset) firstly and then:
 ```
 cd visualize
 python viz_haomo.py